mleoking/PhET/trunk/simulations-java/build-tools/sun-tools/readme.txt

-To compile the build process, put tools.jar in this directory.
-The tools.jar is not checked in due to licensing issues.
+To compile the build process, put tools.jar in this directory (trunk\simulations-java\build-tools\sun-tools) The tools.jar is not checked in due to licensing issues.

 This is only necessary for Windows developers.
 Mac developers use classes.jar instead of tools.jar.